nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 ...
 ```

-From there I've continued tracing my input as follows:
+From there I continued tracing my input as follows:

 * _recv_msg
 * recv_msg